turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/presentation_documentation.md

 README and Documentation

-Each Repo's ReadMe meets the following:
+Each Repo's README meets the following:
-- [ ] links to other repos & production links
+- [ ] links to other project repos & production links
-- [ ] contain a list of contributors, their GitHub profiles and LinkedIn profiles
+- [ ] contains a list of contributors, their GitHub profiles and LinkedIn profiles
-- [ ] discuss the purpose of its repo's existence and how it fits into the project SOA
+- [ ] discusses the purpose of its purpose (how it fits into the project SOA)
-- [ ] how to install and test the repo
+- [ ] discusses how to install and test the repo

-Rails front-end
+Rails front-end README:
 - [ ] has screenshots
 - [ ] discusses OAuth

-Rails back-end
+Rails back-end README:
 - [ ] includes database schema
 - [ ] each endpoint is documented with example request & response

-Microservices:
+Each of the Microservices READMEs:
   - [ ] each endpoint exposed to the back-end
   - [ ] its use of external service API

 ---

-__If the above criteria is met, below are additional points to acheive a 4__
+__When the above criteria is met, here are additional points to achieve a 4__

 Demo or Presentation
-- [ ] ENV variables are changed on Heroku to point to invalid backend/services or API keys; front-end shows a user-friendly error scenario
+- [ ] ENV variables are changed on Heroku to point to invalid backend/services or API keys, or backend services are somehow taken offline; front-end shows a user-friendly error scenario

 Documentation
 - A Postman collection JSON file is included in the following repos(except for any portion which needs OAuth)
     - [ ] Rails Back End
-    - [ ] Micro-Service 1
+    - [ ] Microservice 1
-    - [ ] Micro-Service 2
+    - [ ] Microservice 2

 - Explains user personas and exhibits user empathy
     - [ ] Rails Front End